Britons seeking sun and sand return to Portugal as travel ban ends

 Visitors from Britain must present evidence of a negative coronavirus test taken 72 hours before boarding their flights to Portugal and there is no need to quarantine for COVID-19 when returning home.

-Portuguese doctor Rute Castelhano, who has been battling the pandemic in Britain, was another of the arriving passengers, exhausted but over-the-moon to see her parents at Lisbon airport after months apart.
+Portuguese doctor Rute Castelhano, who has been battling the pandemic in Britain, was exhausted but over-the-moon to see her parents at Lisbon airport after months apart.

 “I’m so happy to see my family again,” she said through hugs and tears.
 “It’s great to be back home.”